 Today’s B2B purchasers are typically made by groups of diverse stakeholders.
 According to Gartner, the typical B2B buying group includes 6-8 decision makers, and increased stakeholder diversity leads to group dysfunction as buying group members’ goals and interests often conflict.
 In this instance, you could be trying to convince stakeholders who have little interest in technology to switch to a mobile device program, or more specifically to implement a secure storage system for those mobile devices.

 According to CEB, half of willing buyers are unwilling to advocate for desired purchases.
 This is because bigger teams increase the perceived risk of advocating for a purchase.
 As someone who wants to introduce a new technology (such as LocknCharge) to your team, you have to be someone who is willing to take the extra steps to influence internally.
 Advocates must be passionate about the new technology and must be willing to rally support from key stakeholders.
-Some ways to do this are by introducing colleagues to the supplier sales rep to gain insights and formulate thoughtful talking points, connecting the stakeholders for a group discussion, and educating those stakeholders about the need for the new technology, such as a multi-device charging station.
+Some ways to do this are by introducing colleagues to the supplier sales rep to gain insights and formulate thoughtful talking points, connecting the stakeholders for a group discussion, and educating those stakeholders about the need for the new technology.
 The perfect advocate…

 … is willing to talk at length about their position.